 There are countless articles about the Terracotta Army.
 It will take you over one year to read these articles.
-Our quick facts about the army help you understand the Terracotta Army, one of the greatest man-made miracles in the world, in less than 10 minutes.
+Our quick facts about the army help you understand the Terracotta Army, one of the greatest man-made miracles in the world in 5 minutes.

 The terracotta statues are life-sized.
 The face of each soldier differs and is designed to be unique; archaeologists, however, have summarized the face shapes of these 8,000 soldiers by reference to eight Chinese characters: 国, 用, 田, 目, 甲, 申, 由, and 风.

 - 1. “国”-shaped face: Rectangular face, wide forehead and cheeks, high cheekbones, and wide jaw

 - 2. “用”-shaped face: Similar to the "国" shape, but with flat cheeks and chin.